Digital vs Traditional Marketing

 #4.
 Effective Segmentation

-Talking about digital marketing vs traditional marketing, let’s not forget that the first one is more engaging thanks to interactive CG solutions.
+When it comes to digital marketing vs traditional marketing, let’s not forget that the first one is more engaging thanks to interactive CG solutions.
 One of the most effective tools is a product 360° view that allows users to spin a 3D model and zoom it in using a mouse, trackpad, or touchscreen.

 Another engaging CG tool to incorporate in digital marketing is a 3D configurator.
 Using it, buyers can customize products online and create the design of their dreams.
 Both solutions increase customer engagement and make online shopping fun.